 The programme aims to develop professionals’ conceptual and analytical skills in applying state-of-art media and management research knowledge; to discipline media professionals with leadership and management acumen; to cultivate media professionals to become executive leaders in the media industry; and to lay a foundation for those interested in further advanced studies in media or management.

-Taking effect from 2013/2014 intake, the Programme requires a minimum of 28 credit units of coursework of which 12 credit units are from Core Courses, 12 units of Elective Courses, and 4 units of Application Project which is optional and can be replaced by 2 extra Elective Courses.
+The Programme requires a minimum of 27 credit units of coursework of which 12 credit units are from Core Courses, 12 units of Elective Courses, and 3 units of Application Project which is optional and can be replaced by an extra Elective Courses. (subject to Senate’s approval)

 As a high quality professional programme, the Programme has designed its syllabi to illustrate how theory and research can be applied to the solution of various media and management problems.